bomonike/bomonike.github.io/microsoft-ai.md

 1. Setup <strong>PowerShell scripts</strong>

-Using Command Line:
-1. Install fancy Terminal program Warp.
-1. Install package manager Homebrew (if you're on macOS).

-1. Install Git.
-1. Install Visual Studio Code and fancy IDEs Windsurf, Cursor, Claude, etc.
-1. Install Python interpreter.
-1. Install Conda.
-1. Install JupyterLab.
-1. Install Azure CLI.
-1. Install Microsoft Edge browser.
-1. Install Google's Chrome browser.

-On Microsoft's Edge browser:
-1. Create an email (on protonmail.com or gmail.com)
-1. Save the password in a password manager.
-1. Credit card.
-If you have a Capital One card, generate a unique card number.
-1. Put the expiration date as an event in your calendar.
-1. Phone.
-If you can, generate a unique phone "burner" number.

 1. Create Azure master account using email, credit card, and phone.
 1. Create Subscription with credit card.